in3166/blog/README.md

 # Blog
-blog with nodejs(express)
+Blog with nodejs(express)

 # Theme
-using Bootstrap
+Using Bootstrap

 # PAGES
 1. HOME